Anatoly Kharlampiyev: Sambo

 Kharlampiyev created the Sambo system including a sports subsystem (which is the foundation).
 Sambo is commonly practiced by the Soviet, and later Russian, militaries (which was seen as the target application).
 The sport subsystem eventually became known as Sambo Wrestling (or simply Sambo), and the combat form as Combat Sambo.

 By creating the system of Sambo, Anatoly Kharlampiyev carefully studied judo and mastered it in practice (under the direction of Vasili Oshchepkov).
-In the Sambo system, he saw a new kind of martial arts, enriched with the most effective techniques of other kinds of struggle.
+In the Sambo system, he saw a new kind of martial arts, enriched with the most effective techniques of other kinds of combat.

 During his years as physical training instructor at the Communist University of the Toilers of the East (TAS) and the International Society of red stadium builders (OSMKS), Kharlampiyev continued to study different kinds of martial arts.

 Comprehension of the essence of the struggle (both science and art) assisted learning techniques and tactics of fights from outstanding fighters (Ivan Poddubny, Klimenty Buhl et al.).

-For a number of years Kharlampiyev traveled to the Central Asian and Caucasus republics for the study of national kinds of struggle.
+For a number of years Kharlampiyev traveled to the Central Asian and Caucasus republics for the study of national kinds of combat.
 He studied and systematized techniques and training methods.
 He took part in the competitions.
 With a body weight of 72 kg, he sometimes beat heavyweights.
 The 1983 film Invincible was based on these journeys, and the character "Andrei Khromov" was based on Kharlampiyev.
 His role was played by Andrei Rostotsky.